haskell-servant/servant-auth/README.md

 I *believe* nothing at all needs to be done if you're using Angular's `$http` directive, but I haven't tested this.

+Note that CSRF protection only kicks in for the `Cookie` authentication mechanism.
+This means it will not interfere with your REST API or Basic Auth.

 # Note on this README

 This README is a literate haskell file.
 Here is 'main', allowing you to pick